unexpectedjs/unexpected-dom/documentation/assertions/DOMNodeList/to-satisfy.md

-Assert that a DOM node list satisfy a given specification.
+Assert that a DOM node list satisfies a given specification.

 See [to satisfy](../../DOMElement/to-satisfy/) for more details.